UPCOMING EVENTS

 PAST EVENTS

-We kicked off our first annual networking dinner series, gathering over 20+ mentors and 60+ students.
+Our networking dinner gathered 20+ mentors and 60+ students.
 Our mentors spanned from extensive careers in international relations, law, nonprofit work, federal/state/local governments, consulting, finance, etc. This was an incredibly formative experience for students to explore potential career paths and to navigate their time in undergrad to be the most fulfilling and cultivating experience.

 As part of our professional development series, we ensure that our fellows are equipped with resources for internships and on/off campus jobs.
 Every semester we offer the opportunity for fellows and any members of POLIS to get free professional headshots taken.